HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 ![An example of the map legend which is exported from social explorer from the previous map](media/legend.png) _Example of a rendered map exported from Social Explorer, showing percent of people aged 18-34 in Somerville and Cambridge_

-### When you will need to download and process geospatial data
+### Times when you will probably need to download and process geospatial data

 - You want your visualization to be more customized than what is available in the exploration tool.
 Some examples include:
     - editing the dataset's geography to lend focus to a specific place